Windows OS Hub

 Running PowerShell Script (*.PS1) as a Windows Service

-Any PowerShell script can be transformed to a real Windows service that runs in the background and starts automatically during your server boot.
+Any PowerShell script can be transformed into a real Windows service that runs in the background and starts automatically during your server boot.
 You can create a Windows service using srvany.exe or instsrv.exe tools (from Windows Server Resource 2003 Kit) which allow you to run the powershell.exe process with a parameter that contains the path to your PS1 script file.

 The main disadvantage of creating a service using this method is that srvany.exe does not control a PowerShell script execution state, and if the app crashes (hangs up), the service does not see it and goes on working.
-To create a Windows service from a file that contains a PowerShell script, in this article we will use the NSSM (Non-Sucking Service Manager) toolkit, which does not demonstrate the above mentioned disadvantages.
+To create a Windows service from a file that contains a PowerShell script, in this article, we will use the NSSM (Non-Sucking Service Manager) toolkit, which does not demonstrate the above-mentioned disadvantages.

 You can download and install NSSM manually or using Chocolatey.
 Firstly, install Choco itself: